citp/privacy-policy-historical/s/sa/sav/savers.pk.md

-> *The following text is extracted and transformed from the savers.pk privacy policy that was archived on 2016-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161120040425id_/http%3A//www.savers.pk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the savers.pk privacy policy that was archived on 2017-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170625145058id_/https%3A//www.savers.pk/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-**Customer Privacy at Savers.pk**

 Savers.pk is a Part of  **25th Hour Pvt.
 Ltd**.
 We highly admire your privacy and like to protect customer private information.
 When you register initially on our site, we gather details from you when you place your order.
 You also are subscribed to our promotional offers that we offer occasionally.
 We have set some basic yet the most essential privacy policy, so to keep our consumer’s confidential information highly protected.

 **What information do we collect?  **